-In this tutorial, we will learn how to increase SSH Connection Timeout value in Linux.
+In this tutorial, we will learn how to increase SSH Connection timeout value in Linux.

-Here are the steps to increase SSH connection timeout.
+Steps to increase SSH connection timeout

 Create a user ssh configuration file if it doesn't exist on the client